-Emelie is currently on her third and final rotation as part of the graduate programme with Centrica Energy Trading (formerly Neas Energy).
+Emelie is former graduate at Centrica Energy Trading.
 Based out of Aalborg, the company offers one of the most exciting graduate programmes and are currently recruiting their next top talents.
 We had the opportunity to sit down with Emelie to hear all about her experience so far!
 Read more about the programme here.

 Why did you choose to apply to Centrica Energy Trading (formerly Neas Energy) Graduate Program?

 “I was actually not determined to necessarily apply for a graduate program when I started looking for full-time positions.
 I was pretty open to most positions, but wanted to work within my field of expertise which at that time was controlling.
 I then more or less by accident saw the position and thought it sounded like a great opportunity.
 Once I started to do more research into Centrica Energy Trading, I was very intrigued by the fact that it was within the Energy industry where I was currently working for another company.
 I love that energy is so complex and that we have far from resolved it on a global basis – there is still so much progress to be made.
 In addition then Centrica Energy Trading had an international profile with many colleagues not hailing from Denmark, as a Swede that was quite nice.